verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 The username used to access Kibana defaults to `verrazzano` during the Verrazzano install.

-The password used to access Kibana can be determined using the following commands.
+The password used to access Kibana can be determined using the following command.
 ```shell script
 echo $(kubectl get secret -n verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode)
 ```